douglaskasper/gradpath-asp-web-forms/README.md

 ASP.NET (C#) Web App.

 ### Database
-Currently using SQLite database, located in \App_Data.
+Currently using SQLite database, located in `\App_Data`.
 This will be replaced by a MySQL(most likely) database.
-SQL database creation and scripts in \Database.
+SQL database creation and scripts in `\Database`.

 ### Project Requirements
 #### UI